karenetheridge/MooseX-Storage-IO-CHI/README.md

 ## Serialization

-If your class provides a freeze/thaw method, it will be called before calling CHI's get/set methods.
+If your class provides a format serialization level - i.e. freeze and thaw methods - it will be called around calling CHI's get/set methods.
 Otherwise, we will rely on CHI's serialization.

 # SEE ALSO